 2) How are the winters?

 Not as bad as you might think.
 We get a ton of sun here (about 300 days a year), and we are on the drier side of the Rocky Mountains.
 So, while it does snow some, it also melts fairly quickly.
+It’s pretty rare that a trip gets delayed for more than a day or so due to snow.

 3) Is living in Estes Park expensive?

 The trouble is the job market here–most jobs are seasonal and fairly low-paying, so when you combine that with the cost of living, the problem gets worse.
+Make sure to have both housing and a source of income lined up before moving here.